Mart1n1DE/NBAAnalytics/README.md

 ## Description

-This project allowed me to scrape data from the web, load it into Snowflake libraries, then build aggregations and visualizations on top of the data.
+This project allowed me to scrape data from the web, load it into a Snowflake database, then build aggregations and visualizations on top of the data.
 For the process in building this project please visit https://martinhleung.com/portfolios#nbaproject.
 An example dashboard:

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="http://martinhleung.com/wp-content/uploads/2022/06/BI-screenshot-1.png">